 highest of the

-qualified to level 4+ in Newcastle upon Tyne
+were qualified to level 4 and above in Newcastle

 Highest of North East LA areas,